Velocardiofacial Syndrome (VCFS)

 the child may have an opening in the roof of the mouth (cleft palate).
 Most children

-with the syndrome only have some of the health problems.
+with the syndrome have only some of the health problems.
 In general, many of the health

 problems can be treated, especially if they are found early.